The balcony garden may be small, but it punches far, far above its weight as a gorgeous green oasis.

 The turning point really did come when I laid the lawn on the balcony.
 Now I can lounge on the grass with a book in the afternoons, as cosy as anything, resting on my lovely cushions from Oily Rag.
 And the green grass complements the leafy planting, and makes everything else seem bigger and greener and healthier.

-The plan is to have the ornamental vine, pictured above, a clematis and a kiwi vine trailing around the rails of the balcony, enclosing it still further from prying eyes in and across the street.
+The plan is to have the ornamental vine, pictured above (and from Gardening Express), a clematis and a kiwi vine trailing around the rails of the balcony, enclosing it still further from prying eyes in and across the street.
 This is my garden, that I want to hide in: I’d rather not invite my neighbours if that’s ok.
 I’ve also planted three trailing squashes with small fruits in hanging baskets at the front so they can trail their way around the railings and stun (hopefully not physically) the neighbours with their pretty fruits in the autumn.

 Having a balcony that faces north is also a real blessing for me as I try to grow salads all the year round.
 Were this a hot, dry summer, I would be still more grateful as plants would be less likely to dry out and bolt.